How can I pay for services?

 Is under the supervision of the Court or Department of Juvenile Justice

-Music therapy is a reimbursable service under benefits for Partial Hospitalization Programs (PHP).
+Music therapy is a only a reimbursable service under benefits for Partial Hospitalization Programs (PHP).
 Falling under the heading of Activity Therapy, the interventions cannot be purely recreational or diversionary in nature and must be individualized and based on goals specified in the patient’s treatment plan.